SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 NUnit.Framework.AssertionException: Expected result to be -1, but found 2.
 ```

-FsCheck would normally tried many test case combinations, but it actually failed on the first one in this case.
+FsCheck would normally try many test case combinations, but it actually failed on the first one in this case.

 With that, we can update our switch case for `MoveForward` to add logic that works: